Audio Addicts : Under 25s out in force

 Audio, A New Language: Why does it work so well?

-For young people, audio is more than just entertainment.
-It's a way to connect emotionally with information, to have an immersive experience and to understand the world differently.
-When they listen to a podcast or voice message, it's not just information that enters their heads: it's a real exchange.
-Tone of voice, modulation, pauses, all play an essential role in how information is received.
-Young people don't just want to "know", they want to feel.
-And audio is the ideal medium for creating this emotional connection.
+For young people, audio is much more than just entertainment.
+It's a way to connect emotionally with information, to have an immersive experience, and to understand the world differently.
+When they listen to a podcast or a voice message, it's not just information entering their heads: it's a real exchange.
+The tone of voice, modulation, and pauses all play an essential role in how information is received.
+Young people don't just want to "know," they want to feel.
+And audio is the ideal medium for creating that emotional connection.

 This has fascinating effects on the brain.
 Listening to audio stimulates brain areas linked to memory, attention and even emotion.
 What's more, audio has the unique ability to release dopamine, the happiness hormone.
 It's not just passive consumption, it's a real boost for the mind.
 People under 25 have grown up in a world saturated with images and visual distractions.
 They find in audio a form of active relaxation that engages their attention without overwhelming them.
 Paradoxically, audio helps them focus and stay engaged, while offering a deeper experience.